 The meaning of Guelaguetza is to share, give, and provide services to others.
-It is derived from the Zapotec word Guendalezaa that means offering gifts.
+It is derived from the Zapotec word Guendalezaa which means offering gifts.
 When people get married, their relatives give them money or gifts.
 The host notes which relative has given how much money.

 This exchange of gifts and money helps to keep the families united.
 La Guelaguetza takes place at the top of Fortin Hill so the spectators can have an amazing view of dances and music.
 Therefore, it is also called Lunes del Cerro, which means Mondays at the hill.

 The Parachicos of Chiapas

 The Parachicos is a Mexican tradition.
 The people of Mexico have been celebrating it for centuries.
 It takes place in the city of Chiapa de Corzo.
-This tradition is the mixture of old traditions and the new traditions that people adopted in the colonial period.
+This tradition is a mixture of old traditions and new traditions that people adopted in the colonial period.
 Mexico’s tradition depicts the foods, music, decorations, and costumes.T.

 People enjoy this traditional festival from 8 January till 23 January each year.
 It is such an important Mexican tradition that UNESCO declared the dances of the Parachiocos, the intangible cultural heritage of Mexico.
 The history of this tradition shows that during the colonial period Maria de Angulo, the Richest woman’s son, got ill and was unable to walk so she came to Chiapa de Corzo.

 She came across the herbalist there who told her to take her son to take bath for nine days in a nearby spring.
 The woman did the same and her son got well.
 Therefore, Mexican people celebrate this tradition to remember that boy.

 The Papantla Flyers